Ex-Trump lawyer Cohen under investigation for tax fraud: WSJ

 In New York, licensed cabs must display a medallion, a metal badge sold by the city.
 Before the advent of ride-hailing services like Uber, the medallions were a potentially lucrative investment.

-Authorities are also looking into whether any bank employees improperly allowed him to obtain loans without adequate documentation, including whether Cohen inflated the value of assets used as collateral for loans, as well as whether he lied on his loan applications, the Journal reported, citing multiple people familiar with the matter.
+Authorities are also looking into whether any bank employees allowed him to obtain loans without adequate documentation, including whether Cohen inflated the value of assets used as collateral for loans, as well as whether he lied on his loan applications, the Journal reported, citing multiple people familiar with the matter.

 Fraud charges could increase pressure on Cohen to cooperate with prosecutors in the Russia case.